csiro-robotics/mmd-reg/README.md

 #### Test

-After training, test the model with:
+After either training the model or downloading the trained model parameters above, test the model with:

 ```bash
 bash scripts/test_unsupervised_gaussian.sh